DevCycleHQ/js-sdks/lib/shared/config-manager/README.md

 # config-manager

-This library extracts the `EnvironmentConfigManager` Server SDK logic to be used across the NodeJS SDK and Edge Worker SDKs.
+This library extracts the `EnvironmentConfigManager` Server SDK logic to be used across the Node.js SDK and Edge Worker SDKs.

 ## Building